jowasp/review-features/Wiki-page-updated.md

 * Is there a clear description  of what type of license is used on the Main Tab?
 * Is there a hyperlink to a Downloadable or executable file of the project?
 * Is there a News and Events section with updated information about project news and participation in conferences or other kind of events such as chapter meetings, for example?
+* Is there a clear code repository hyperlink provided that propely links to the projects's repository?